seok0704/banana-ripe-classification/README.md

 	```
 	git clone https://github.com/seok0704/banana-ripe-classification.git
 	```
 2. Download the [Fruit 360 dataset](https://www.kaggle.com/moltean/fruits/download).
-Unzip the folder and place the 'Test' folder in the directory, 'data/'.
+Unzip the folder and place only the 'Test' folder in the directory, 'data/'.

 3. Make sure you have already installed the necessary Python packages according to the README in the program repository.
 	  ```